Agile Recruiting: Top Tips and Best Practices For Recruiters in 2020

 After assembling your Recruiting Scrum Team, the next step is to start the Scrum process.

 The next part of this step is to map or visualize the team’s process.
-This action ensures that people are on the same page, and the team’s performance is transparent and visible to not only the recruiting scrum team but also other stakeholders.
-Visualizing the process also makes it easier to track individual performance and allow team members to see what they can adjust.
+This action ensures that people are on the same page, and the team’s performance is transparent and visible to the recruiting scrum team and other stakeholders.
+Visualizing the process also makes it easier to track individual performance and allows team members to see what they can adjust.

 Recruiting Scrum Team can create its scrum board using the Kanban model in their office with a board/a wall, markers, and post-its.
-Writing items and tasks on post-it notes is very useful because post-its can be tracked and moved easily, and moving them column to column is a positive signal of task progression.
-However, if your team works remotely, there are also a great number of Kanban-style task organization tools available.
+Writing items and tasks on post-it notes is beneficial because post-its can be tracked and moved quickly, and moving them from column to column is a positive signal of task progression.
+However, if your team works remotely, there are also a significant number of Kanban-style task organization tools available.